Sgant1/MechaCar_Analysis/README.md

 ### Analysis Review
 **Which variables/coefficients provided gave a different dataset?**

-vehicle length and ground-clearence are likely to add non-random variance to the MechCar, whic effects the MPG.
+vehicle length and ground-clearence are likely to add non-random variance to the MechCar, which effects the MPG.

 **Is slope on linear model considered to be zero, explain?**

 Looking at the regression of the slope, the p-value is 5.35e-11.
-Meaning that the slope is not 0.
+Meaning that the slope is not zero.

 **Linear model predict mpg of MechaCar prototypes effectively, explain?**

-The adjusted R-squared value is .6825, which makes this statistically more so than not able to predict the MPG of the MechaCar.
+The adjusted R-squared value is .6825, which makes this statistically more than not able to predict the MPG of the MechaCar.

 ## Summary Statistics on Suspension Coils